In the Heat of the Night (film): Filming

+Slapping scene

 The scene of Tibbs slapping Endicott is not present in the novel.
-According to Poitier, the scene was almost not in the movie.
-In the textbook Civil Rights and Race Relations in the USA, Poitier states: "I said, 'I'll tell you what, I'll make this movie for you if you give me your absolute guarantee when he slaps me I slap him right back and you guarantee that it will play in every version of this movie.
+According to Poitier, the scene was almost not in the movie, and it was he who had proposed the idea of Tibbs slapping Endicott back.
+In an interview, Poitier stated: "I said, 'I'll tell you what, I'll make this movie for you if you give me your absolute guarantee when he slaps me I slap him right back and you guarantee that it will play in every version of this movie.'
 I try not to do things that are against nature."
 Mark Harris, in his book, Pictures at a Revolution, states that copies of the original draft of the screenplay clearly depict the scene as filmed, which has been confirmed by both Jewison and Silliphant.
 Nevertheless, Poitier is correct that Tibbs' slapping of Endicott was not originally envisioned.
 After Endicott's slap, Silliphant's initial step-outline reads: "Tibbs has all he can do to restrain himself.
 The butler drops his head, starts to pray.
 'For him, Uncle Tom', Tibbs says furiously, 'not for me!'"
 Tibbs' counter slap first appears in Silliphant's revised step-outline.

 Tibbs urging the butler to pray for Endicott was part of Silliphant's adaptation of In the Heat of the Night as a subversive Christian allegory, featuring Tibbs as the messianic outsider who confronts the racist establishment of Sparta.